sjdv1982/seamless/silk.md

 Schema of the scalar base item.
 Base may be undefined, in which case the scalar base item is simply a Python object.

-### dtype
-The binary storage data type (of the scalar base item) of the shaped array.

 ### c_contiguous
 If form is binary, array must be c_contiguous